David-Hien/Unit-3/Project.md

 ***Creating the UI with KivyMD***

 The first step to creating a Login screen is designing and making the interface.
 I'll be using KivyMD library to create the UI (user interface) for the Login screen and the entire application.
-Start by assigning a SreenManager, which is used to manage multiple screens, then include all the screens/pages in the application as follow.
+Start by assigning a ```SreenManager```, which is used to manage multiple screens, then include all the screens/pages in the application as follow.

 ``` .kv
 ScreenManager: